santisbon/emojos/README.md

-# Custom emojis (emojos) from Mastodon servers
+# Custom emojis from Fediverse servers like Mastodon and Firefish

 ## Features

-- Keep a list of Mastodon servers to view their custom emojis and other features like character limit and translation.
+- Keep a list of Fediverse servers to view their custom emojis and other features like character limit and translation.
 - Searching your list looks in the server name and any personal notes you add to it.
 Tip: You can search for your favorites by typing "favorite".
 - Click/tap to copy emojos.
 - Light and dark themes.
 Follows your system preferences but allows manual override.